RikkaApps/websites/storage_redirect/guide/enhanced_mode/install.md

 ## Troubleshooting

+### Requires Magisk v20.0+

+The module itself has no restriction on Magisk version, the version restriction is on Magisk Manager side.
+If you have some reason to use Magisk earlier than v20, please use the earlier version of Magisk Manager.

 ### Unable to enter the system (usually due to isolation of system components)

 You need to use adb to disable the module (adb is usually available in this case).